Okay, let’s start by stating the obvious here…Disney World is expensive!

 The last two items on our list are a hit mainly with the smallest guests!
 Disney knows exactly what they’re doing — putting these carts directly in front of your children’s faces literally flashing colors and BUBBLES at them.
 They’re pretty enticing to little ones.
 BUT if you buy these in the parks or even buy them from shopDisney, you’ll be spending over $20 apiece!

 The great thing about this addition to our list is that we aren’t suggesting you skip buying these, just that you’re smart about HOW you buy them!
-Head to Amazon before your trip and score Disney-themed bubble wands and glow toys for half the price that you’ll pay in the parks.
-Then, you can pack them in your bags and present them to your kids at the parks!
+Head to Amazon before your trip and score Disney-themed bubble wands and glow toys for half the price that you’ll pay in the parks, plus you might also face a bubble wand shortage!
+For fun, get your wands ahead of time, pack them in your bags, and present them to your kids at the parks!

 There you have it, 9 rip-offs that Disney fans love.
 We hope you’ll forgive us for blaspheming on fan-favorites like Cinderella’s Royal Table and Mickey Premium Bars!
 You know we love every single thing we shared on this list, but push comes to shove — some of them are just too pricey for what they are!
 If you’re not super mad at us by this point, then we hope you’ll stick around for more planning advice and Disney parks news!